Tournedos/ML-Project-2/README.md

 	Provides lifespan predictions for worms based on their early behavior.
 •	Visualizations:
 	Includes Kaplan-Meier survival curves and other plots for understanding model performance.
+•	Evaluation:
+	analysis of OLS coefficients.
 •	Performance Metrics:
 	Reports accuracy, RMSE, and survival analysis metrics.

+  6. # Add new data

+To run the pipeline with new worms data make sure that the new files are saved in the same format (.csv) and contain the same informations.
+Then, put the files in one of the 'Data' subfolders and run the notebook.
+If the new files contain different data (from different experiments or with different drugs) the notebook will run, but to make it semantically meaningful it may be required to modify just parts of 'load_daya.py'.